wilsonmar/wilsonmar.github.io/_posts/2021-04-08-enterprise-software.md

 {% include _toc.html %}

-To successfully cater to enterprises, software vendors must incorporate features enterprises needed.
+To successfully cater to enterprises, software vendors must incorporate features enterprises wnat and need.
 A salesperson at a well-known developer tools software company once actually said in a meeting (unconvincingly):

 > "We're enterprise software because we have enterprise users"